chainflip-io/chainflip-backend/state-chain/pallets/cf-staking/README.md

 ### Signatures

-This pallet has no knowledge of signatures generated for submission to the `StakeManager::claim` smart contract call.
-The chainflip engine should store this and make it available to the validators so it can be posted to an Eth node.
+Once the CFE has generated a valid signature for a claim, it should be posted back to the chain via `post_claim_signature`.

 ### Genesis Configuration